 Together, these actions have a significant, blood pressure lowering effect.

-A recent large analysis of data published in the Journal of Nutrition concluded that, compared with inactive placebo, garlic extracts reduced systolic blood pressure (the upper reading) by between 7mmHg and 16mmHg, and reduced diastolic blood pressure (the lower reading) by between 5mmHg and 9mmHg.
+The results from 20 trials, involving almost a thousand people, found that garlic extracts reduced systolic blood pressure (the upper reading) by between 7mmHg and 16mmHg, and reduced diastolic blood pressure (the lower reading) by between 5mmHg and 9mmHg, compared with inactive placebo.

 Garlic is therefore at least as effective in reducing blood pressure as many prescribed medications.
 While its effects start within five hours, and wear off over 24 hours, there is an accumulative benefit so that blood pressure gradually continues to fall over two to three months of treatment.